20 Kitchen Science Hacks That Actually Work

 Felicity Tai by Pexels

-If you forgot to take out butter from the fridge, here’s an easy way to soften it quickly.
-First, take your butter and put it into a glass of warm water and then pour the water.
+If you forgot to remove butter from the fridge, here’s an easy way to soften it quickly.
+First, put your butter into a glass of warm water.
+Then, pour it.
 Next, invert the empty glass over your butter and leave it there for a few minutes.

 4. Prevent Apples from Browning Using Salt Water